rocky/python-uncompyle6/README.rst

 * https://github.com/rocky/python-xdis : Cross Python version disassembler
 * https://github.com/rocky/python-xasm : Cross Python version assembler
 * https://github.com/rocky/python-uncompyle6/wiki : Wiki Documents which describe the code and aspects of it in more detail
+* https://github.com/zrax/pycdc : The README for this C++ code syas it aims to support all versions of Python.
+It is best for Python versions around 2.7 and 3.3 when the code was initially developed.
+Accuracy for current versions of Python3 and early versions of Python is lacking.
+Without major effort, it is unlikely it can be made to support current Python 3.
+See its `issue tracker <https://github.com/zrax/pycdc/issues>`_ for details.
+Currently lightly maintained.

 .. _trepan: https://pypi.python.org/pypi/trepan2g